tony10101105/Vigor/README.md

 --order-len 4 \
 --max-train-epochs 300
 ```
-After this, you will get a warm-up model in logs/ named as *best_model.pth*, which is used in the next step training.
+After this, you will get a warm-up model under logs/ named as *best_model.pth*, which is used in the next step training.

 ## Training
 To train on NR3D or SR3D dataset: